Tywyn Bryncrug F.C.

+The club plays its home games at Cae Chwarae or Bryncrug Field.
 The home colours are orange shirts with black shorts and orange socks.

 History

+Tywyn

+Tywyn played in the Mid Wales League from 1984 to 1986.

+Bryncrug

+Bryncrug won the Cambrian Coast League in 1951–52.

+They later moved to the Aberystwyth League where they won the league in 1979–80, 1984–85 and 1986–87.
+After their final title, they were elected to take Aberystwyth Town's place in the Mid Wales League.
+They stayed in the Mid Wales League until the merger in 1989.

+Merger

-The club were formed in 1989 as merger of Bryncrug FC and Tywyn FC and played in the Mid Wales League for two seasons before leaving the league.
+Tywyn Bryncrug F.C. was formed in 1989 as merger of Bryncrug and Tywyn and played in the Mid Wales League for two seasons before leaving the league.
 They rejoined the league for the 2006–07 season.
-They were league champions of the West Division for the 2021–22 season.
+They were champions of the West Division for the 2021–22 season and runners-up in the J. Emrys Morgan Cup.

+In 2023 the club considered forming a reserve team.
+This team was formed, joining the Aberystwyth League.